 Safety & Aerodynamics

-Many of these features are to do with the safety and aerodynamics of the cars, two concepts that were only taken seriously in the 1960s and 70s, when there was a rapid advancement in technology, along with several tragic – and some fatal – accidents that would change the sport forever.
-Even today, various measures are continuously revised that help to improve the safety of motor racing’s fastest sport.
+Many of these features are to do with the safety and aerodynamics of the cars, two concepts that teams only really started taking seriously in the 1960s and 1970s, when there was a rapid advancement in technology, along with several tragic – and some fatal – accidents that would change the sport forever.
+Even today, various measures are continuously revised that help to improve the safety of the world’s fastest motorsport.

-These decades also brought in the first real sponsors of the F1 teams, and these are a mainstay of modern teams, with liveries and big sponsor deals being some of the most prevalent and controversial in the world of sport.
-We will discuss more about the sponsorships and money involved in F1 soon, but first let’s go into a bit more detail about the teams behind the cars.
+These decades also brought in the first real sponsors of F1 teams, and these are a mainstay of modern teams, with liveries and big sponsor deals being some of the most prevalent and controversial in the world of sport.
+We will discuss the sponsorships and money involved in F1 soon, but first let’s go into a bit more detail about the teams behind the cars you see on track.

-There are usually around 10 teams, each with two drivers taking part in each race.
+There are usually around 10 teams (as there have been since 2017), each with two drivers taking part in each race.
 This is not always the case, as for example in 2010 there were 12 teams with a total of 25 drivers.
-Thus, each season can be different, and this is one of the many things about Formula 1 that fluctuates year after year.
+So, each season can be different, and this is one of the many things about Formula 1 that fluctuates year after year.

 The actual teams that are competing also change regularly, as teams decide to rebrand themselves or be replaced by another team entirely.
 Teams and constructors used to be distinct entities, but now the words are used almost interchangeably.
 There are a lot of technical details that surround the subtle differences between them.

-Put simply, teams may have parts of the car, notably the engine, produced by another constructor, while the team retains the intellectual property rights to the chassis that they use.
+Put simply, teams may have parts of the car, notably the engine, produced by another constructor (like how Aston Martin uses Mercedes engines), while the team retains the intellectual property rights to the chassis that they use.
 In the modern era, teams must produce their own chassis, but this was not always the case, as in the past some teams used to sell their chassis to others.

-Therefore, you might see teams being referred to as Red Bull – Honda, or Racing Point – BWT Mercedes.
-The first part of the name is the team, while the second is the engine manufacturer.
-It can get quite confusing but making this quick distinction can make it much easier to understand who is being referred to when you read the standings.
+Therefore, you might see teams being referred to as Haas-Ferrari or McLaren-Mercedes (this was the latter’s official team name for much of the 1990s and 2000s).
+The first part of the name is the team, while the second (if applicable) is the engine manufacturer.
+It can get quite confusing, but making this quick distinction can make it much easier to understand who is being referred to when you read the standings.

-The teams compete in the Constructor’s Championship for points, like the way in which the drivers compete in the Driver’s Championship which we will discuss below.
-The teams gain points through the drivers’ performances, and the scores from both drivers are combined to give the team’s total.
-We will talk about the scoring below.
+The teams compete for points in the Constructors’ Championship, while the drivers compete in the Drivers’ Championship.
+The teams gain points through their drivers’ performances, and the scores from both drivers are combined to give the team’s total.
+We will talk more about the scoring below.